tak-bro/aicommit2/README.md

 aicommit2 --version
 ```

+`aicommit2 doctor` also compares the installed version with the npm registry and prints the upgrade command for your install method.
 If it's not the [latest version](https://github.com/tak-bro/aicommit2/releases/latest), run:

 ```bash
 # Via Homebrew